sd17fall/softdes.web/notes/genefinder-solutions.md

 Topics discussed:

 * Adding minimal test cases
-* Coding convention for a fruitful function that sometimes returns None
+* Coding convention for fruitful functions that can return `None`
 * Docstring style conventions (*not* used in the code that was given you)
-* Doctesting functions that return None
+* Doctesting functions that return `None`
 * Global variables – when to use, how to name
 * Naming conventions for placeholder variables
 * Validating parameter values